Reeplayer-HQ/reeplayer-camera-sw/l4t-system-crc/README.md

     3. set-wifi-ap.sh -a <address> -s <ssid> -p <password> (if the camera need a unique WiFi AP SSID and password, then run this command before or after flash to set it.)
     4. set-wifi-station.sh -s <ssid> -p <password> (it is optional to set the known WiFi hotspot so the camera can establish the WiFi connection (as WiFi client/station) after start.)
     5. set-nvme.sh (!!! this command must run once to install the SSD drive.)
+    6. set-service.sh -d <true | 1> -u <service URL for dev mode> (you may run it to set the camera into "dev" mode.
+The service URL for dev mode could be set with -u option.
+If the URL is not set, the default URL "https://api.dev.reeplayer.com" will be used.)
-    6. install-camera.sh <version> (!!! this should run once to install the Reeplayer camera software)
+    7. install-camera.sh <version> (!!! this should run once to install the Reeplayer camera software)

 1. Flash the firmware for the power control MCU